metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ### Collection verification

 Note that there is no such thing as compressed Verified Collections.
-Collections are still NFTs created in the realm of token-metadata Metadata and Master Edition accounts.
+Collections are still NFTs created in the realm of Metadata and Master Edition `token-metadata` accounts.
 Also note that a collection cannot be set to verified at the time of minting.
 Instead, there are instructions to `verify_collection` and `unverify_collection`, as well as a `set_and_verify_collection` instruction for the case where the collection was set during the mint.
 All of these require either the true Collection Authority to be a a signer, or a delegated Collection Authority to be a signer along with providing a Collection Authority Record PDA.
 See the Metaplex documentation on [`Certified Collections`](https://docs.metaplex.com/programs/token-metadata/certified-collections) for more information on verifying collections.

 ### Transfer ownership, delegate authority, and burn an NFT.